Sushant0121/Python-Projects/README.md

-# Python-Projects
+# 📁 Projects Included

-1️⃣ 3 Cannibals & 3 Missionaries Problem

-Description: A classic river-crossing puzzle where three missionaries and three cannibals must cross a river using a boat, following constraints to ensure no missionaries are eaten.

-Files:

-3Cannibals3Missionary_Problem.ipynb – Problem statement and setup

-3Cannibals3Missionary_Solution.ipynb – Solution implementation
+1. 🧍‍♂️🌊 Missionaries and Cannibals Game

+Solve the classic river-crossing puzzle using logic and rule-based checks to move characters safely.

-2️⃣ Bike Rental System (OOPs-Based)
+3. 🚲 Bike Rental Logic (Non-ML)

-Description: A bike rental system designed using Object-Oriented Programming (OOPs) concepts, allowing users to rent bikes hourly, daily, or weekly.

-Files:

-Bike_Rent_OOPs_Problem.ipynb – Problem statement and class design

-Bike_Rent_OOPs_Solution.ipynb – Solution implementation
+A basic simulation to calculate or record bike rental data based on user input (not using machine learning).

-3️⃣ Contact Management App
+5. ☎️ Contact Management App

+A command-line application to:

-Description: A simple contact management application to add, update, delete, and search contacts using Python.
+* Add, update, delete, and search contacts

-Files:

-Contact_App_Problem.ipynb – Problem statement and requirements

-Contact_App_Solution.ipynb – Solution implementation
+* Save and read data from a file

+# 🛠️ Tech Used

+* Python 3

+* No external libraries

+* Run directly via terminal, VS Code, or any Python IDE

+👨‍💻 Author

+Sushant Kalsar